thiagokzao/git-cheat-code/README.md

 **git merge [branch]**
 merge the specified branch’s history into the current one

+ ## INSPECT & COMPARE ##
+Examining logs, diffs and object information

 **git log**
 show all commits in the current branch’s history.
 Options:  --author="User name"

 **git shortlog**
 Summarizes git log output in a format suitable for inclusion in release announcements.
 Each commit will be grouped by author and title.
 Options: -s (summary) -n (numbered)
 List

- ## INSPECT & COMPARE ##
-Examining logs, diffs and object information

-**git log**
-show the commit history for the currently active branch

 **git log branchB..branchA**
 show the commits on branchA that are not on branchB